Open Access, Open Data, and Open Educational Resources

-- Top traffic sources are Google, Google Scholar, VT web search, and Bing
+- Top traffic sources are Google, Google Scholar, VT.edu search, and Bing

 - BASE can be used to sync items in VTechWorks to ORCiD profiles

-- Accessed globally, with the highest usage (after the U.S.) from India, China, the Philippines, the United Kingdom, and Canada
+- Accessed globally, with the highest usage from the U.S., India, China, the Philippines, the United Kingdom, and Canada

 - Provides a permanent URL (handle) for citing